bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 The optional components are

-* A ``server_lifecycle.py`` file that allows optional callbacks to be triggered at different stages of application creation, as descriped in :ref:`userguide_server_applications_lifecycle`.
+* A ``server_lifecycle.py`` file that allows optional callbacks to be triggered at different stages of application creation, as described in :ref:`userguide_server_applications_lifecycle`.

 * A ``static`` subdirectory that can be used to serve static resources associated with this application.